akchaud5/CreativeForgeAI/readme.md

 - **Openfabric Integration**: Connects to Openfabric apps for image and 3D model generation
 - **Memory System**: Stores and retrieves creations with both short-term and long-term memory
 - **File Manager**: Handles storage and retrieval of binary data (images and 3D models)
-- **Web Interface**: User-friendly Streamlit interface for interacting with the pipeline
+- **Web Interface**: User-friendly Streamlit interface for interacting with the pipeline, including voice input capability

 ## 📋 Requirements